fdelu/oci-cron/README.md

 # Deploying

-- Deploy the image from the repository and increase the memory (tested with 1GB), or else the function will time out.
+- Deploy the image from the repository
+- Increase the memory (tested with 1GB), or else the function will time out.
 - Add an `EventBridge (CloudWatch Events)` trigger to run every minute